gh-andre/KeePassFont/README.md

     keepass-2-46-0            keepass-2-47-0           keepass-2-48-1

 Version branches `v2-46-0`, `v2-47-0` and `v2-48-1` contain modifications
-of the original code, which is maintained in `master` and are tagged with `keepass-2-46-0`, `keepass-2-47-0` and `keepass-2-48-1`, respectively, for each new source drop.
+of the original code, which is maintained in `master` and is tagged with `keepass-2-46-0`, `keepass-2-47-0` and `keepass-2-48-1`, respectively, for each new source drop.

 The `master` branch contains original KeePass source and two additional files, `.gitignore` and `README.md`.
-The latter is required for GitHub to show README on the repository home page. `README.md` should be cherry-picked between `master` and the latest version branch for each new source drop.
+The latter is required for GitHub to show README on the repository home page. `README.md` on `master` should be cherry-picked from the latest version branch for each new modified source drop.

 ### Importing KeePass Source

 New KeePass source is imported using following steps.

-* If you maintain Visual Studio key patch as a stash, push it onto the stash stack:
+* If you maintain Visual Studio key patch as a stash on a version branch, push it onto the stash stack:

       git stash push KeePass\KeePass.csproj